Tasty Tea Party Treats from Sage Hill Farms

 |Walnut and Green Olive Tea Sandwiches

-16 slices fresh whole wheat or rye bread, sliced about 1/8-inch thick
+16 slices fresh Rye bread, sliced about 1/8-inch thick

 Mix together olives, walnuts and cream cheese and spread on half of the bread slices.
 Top with remaining slices.
 Trim crusts off of sandwiches with a sharp serrated knife.
 Cut into oblong sandwiches.